AC/DC, DC/DC Converter Fundamental Guide

 PWM Method and PFM Method

-■PWM (Pulse Width Modulation): The frequency is constant, and the output part's control mode is triggered by the input voltage.
+■PWM (Pulse Width Modulation): The frequency is constant, and the output control mode is triggered by the input voltage.

 What is a DC/DC Converter?